What is India's pathway to limit global warming to 1.5°C?

 Emissions profile

-India emits 7% of global GHGs, making it the third largest emitter in the world.4
+India emits 7% of global GHGs, making it the third largest emitter in the world.3 However, India’s per capita emissions are half the global average.4

 India has made commitments to reduce its emissions intensity by 45% below 2005 levels by 2030, and it has also included a voluntary pledge to double its energy efficiency rate by 2030 in the G20 presidency declaration.5

-As one of the world's largest emitters, India’s actions are crucial for the world to meet the 1.5˚C limit and it is not possible to attain on its own without significant international support.
-Moreover, India is now the world's most populous country and one of the fastest-growing economies, which in turn will lead to a substantial rise in energy demand by 2030.
-More effort is needed to decouple this surge in energy demand from emissions by increasing deployment of renewable energy.
-However, in order to get to these levels of emissions, India would require substantial finance and other means of support.
+As one of the world's largest emitters, India’s actions are crucial for the world to meet the 1.5˚C limit.
+It is now the world's most populous country and one of the fastest-growing economies, which is driving the energy demand as between 2022 and 2030 the electricity demand is projected to increase by 6.4% annually.6 India is also one of the most climate vulnerable countries and climate stressors will in turn lead to a substantial rise in energy demand by 2030.
+More effort is needed to decouple rising energy demand from emissions through deployment of renewable energy.
+To implement the necessary emissions reductions, however, significant international support is needed.

 excluding LULUCF MtCO₂e/yr